 The Supplementary Guidance contains information on when an applicant may be required to make contributions towards infrastructure needs.
 Advice on Developer Contributions and Affordable Housing can also be provided as part of the Development Management Pre-application advice service.

 The Supplementary Guidance aims to provide ample advice to assist applicants prepare their proposals to Perth and Kinross Council.
 Applicants are expected to take the requirement for Developer Contributions and Affordable Housing into account in their financial appraisal prior to land deals and commercial decisions being taken and early engagement with the Council is encouraged.

-Primary Education contributions will be sought for schools listed in the Supplementary Guidance Appendix 1.
-Transport contributions will be sought within the zones shown in the Supplementary Guidance Appendix 2 and 3.
+Primary Education contributions may be sought for schools listed in the Supplementary Guidance Appendix 1.
+Transport contributions may be sought within the zones shown in the Supplementary Guidance Appendix 2 and 3.

 |A9 Junction or Transport Infrastructure||X||X||X||X||X||X|

 Certain proposals may also be required to make other site-specific contributions toward infrastructure not covered in this guidance, such as; strategic transport network improvements, open space and play areas, etc. These are assessed on a case-by-case basis by the relevant consultees.

 The Council will consider the financial viability of an applicant's proposal if Developer Contributions are expressed as a potential concern.
 Sufficient evidence will be required in order to consider this.
 Further guidance on development viability can be found in section 3.15 of the Supplementary Guidance.
 Consideration of Development Viability Statements will be the exception rather than the rule.
 As noted, early engagement with the Council is advised via Pre-application advice service.